jaydu1/scVAEIT/README.md

 # Variational autoencoder for single-cell integration and transfer learning.

-This repository contains data and codes to reproduce results in the paper.
+This repository contains data and codes to reproduce results in the paper ''*Robust probabilistic modeling for single-cell multimodal mosaic integration and imputation*''.

 # Requirement